aws-solutions/qnabot-on-aws/README.md

 ```

 ### Running Lambda Function tests
-Each lambda directory has its own test that can be run with the following command in the lambda function directory:
+Each lambda directory has its own tests that can be run by executing the following command in that directory:
 ```shell
 npm run test
 ```